30 by 30 explained

 In Scotland, nature – all use of the land and sea - must contribute to at least 40% of the transition to net zero.
 This is based on the fact that around 40% of the latest greenhouse gas inventory (June 2021) is concerned with land use, namely wetlands, woodlands and farming.

-To prevent reverse biodiversity decline and bolster resilience to climate change, scientists warn that we must protect at least 30% of our lands, rivers, lakes, and wetlands by 2030.
+To prevent reverse biodiversity decline and bolster resilience to climate change, scientists warn that we must protect at least 30% of our lands, rivers, lakes, wetlands and sea by 2030.

-A global target to protect 30% of the planet for nature by 2030 (known as ‘30x30’) is expected to be included in the post-2020 Global Biodiversity Framework, to be agreed at the forthcoming Convention on Biological Diversity (CBD) at COP15.
-Countries will be expected to contribute to this global goal through domestic action to increase coverage of effectively managed protected areas.
+A global target to protect 30% of the planet for nature by 2030 (known as ‘30x30’) is included in the Kunming-Montreal Global Biodiversity Framework, and was agreed at the Convention on Biological Diversity (CBD) at COP15.
+Countries are expected to contribute to this global goal through domestic action to increase coverage of effectively managed protected areas.
 More than 100 countries have now signed up to the commitment, including the UK.

 This aligns with the EU Biodiversity Strategy for 2030 which commits to legally protect a minimum of 30% of the EU’s land area.